 A recent study showed that in transgender youth, using correct pronouns and names reduces depression and suicide risks.

 Having trouble understanding why this would upset someone?
 Think about your pronoun (it’s probably “he” or “she”).
 Now imagine someone calling you the one you don’t think of yourself as.
 Imagine them doing it over and over and over, even after you’ve corrected them.

 Get up to speed on terms, cultural sensitivity, and

 more with our virtual and in-person trainings and workshops.

 First, let’s get on the same page with some words that are commonly used when talking about the LGBTQ+ community, as well as gender experience and identity.
 Please be aware that even though someone may fit the generally used definition of one of these terms, they may not personally identify this way.
 That’s okay, they don’t have to!
 It’s always best to ask, and listen, to how a person refers to themself.

-Sex: Sex is a label — male or female — that you’re assigned by a doctor at birth based on the genitals you’re born with and the chromosomes you have.
+Sex: Sex is a label — male, female or intersex — that you’re assigned by a doctor at birth based on the genitals you’re born with and the chromosomes you have.
 It does not necessarily match someone’s gender / gender identity.

 Gender: Gender is complex: It’s a social and legal status, and set of expectations from society, about behaviors, characteristics, and thoughts.
 Gender identity is the internal perception of one’s gender, and how they label themselves, based on how much they align or don’t align with what they understand their options for gender to be.